 - Carl Weiman and Eric Cornell cooled a sample of rubidium with the help of magnets and lasers to within a few degrees of absolute zero.

 - Light slows down as it passes through a BEC helping scientists to study more about the nature of light as a wave and particle.

-- BEC’s also show properties of a superfluid which implies, it flows without friction.
+- BEC’s also show properties of a superfluid which implies, that it flows without friction.